-Over the past few years, we have seen a wave of new scholarship on civil resistance, much of it based on solid empirical research.
-Many of the findings run contrary to what is commonly expected.
-For instance, movements adopting nonviolent techniques tend to be more successful than those that turn to violence, and cultivating sympathy within the state’s security apparatus is key to the success of nonviolent resistance.
+Empirically based research on civil resistance over recent years has shown that movements adopting nonviolent techniques tend to be more successful than those that turn to violence.
+And that cultivating sympathy within the state’s security apparatus is key to the success of nonviolent resistance.

-In the aftermath of President Donald J. Trump’s inauguration on January 20th, we have seen a spate of resistance across the US, ranging from street protests to legal challenges.
-In this Catalyst Trust talk, Erica Chenoweth examines the ways in which the unfolding resistance in the US extends or contradicts existing insights in the scholarship on civil resistance.
+In the aftermath of President Donald Trump’s inauguration, we have seen a spate of resistance across the US, ranging from street protests to legal challenges.
+In this Catalyst Trust talk, internationally recognised authority Prof Erica Chenoweth examines the ways in which the unfolding resistance in the US extends or contradicts existing insights in the scholarship on civil resistance.

 What are the key challenges faced in movement-building?
 What are the obstacles to building and maintaining movement cohesion, to ensuring effective communication, and gaining political leverage?

 Chenoweth is Professor and Associate Dean for Research at the Josef Korbel School of International Studies at the University of Denver.
 She was a Visiting Fellow at Otago University in summer 2016 and is in New Zealand as keynote speaker at University of Otago’s “Rethinking Pacifism for Revolution, Security and Politics” conference.